Opifer/ManualBundle/Resources/manual/Getting Started/Getting Started.md

 > This CMS only supports standard markdown.

 ##How to add manual items
-This CMS relies on a folder structure to load all the available markdown. the default folder structure is as follows.
+This bundle relies on a folder structure to load all the available markdown. the default folder structure is as follows.
 ```
-Opifer
+Vendor
-    - ManualBundle
+    - MyBundle
         - Resources
             - manual
                 + File1
                 + File2
                 etc.
 ```
-Where Opifer is your vendor prefix and Manual is your bundle.
+Where *Vendor* is your vendor prefix and *MyBundle* is your bundle.
 The `-` are folders and the `+` are files.

 When you have that structure in place, add the bundles you want to load in: